Welcome to The University Corporation (TUC)!

 6.3 Drug & Alcohol Abuse

 TUC is committed to establishing and maintaining a drug-free workplace.
 To that end, TUC prohibits the unauthorized use of drugs or alcohol, including but not limited to, the unlawful manufacture, distribution, dispensation, possession or use of alcohol or controlled substances in the workplace.
 An employee who violates this policy shall be subject to discipline including immediate termination.
 The following is strictly prohibited for all employees while on TUC or University premises, while operating TUC or University vehicles or equipment, or while performing TUC business regardless of the location:

 - Use of alcohol, drugs, intoxicants, or controlled substances;

 - Reporting to work, or remaining on duty, while impaired by or under the influence of alcohol, drugs, intoxicants or controlled substances;

 - Driving a vehicle on TUC business while impaired by or under the influence of alcohol, drugs, intoxicants or controlled substances;

 - Possession, sale, purchase, manufacture, transportation, dispensation or distribution of alcohol, drugs, intoxicants or controlled substances or drug paraphernalia, or an attempt to do any of the same.

-The use of prescribed or over-the-counter drugs, or possession incident to such use, is not prohibited by this policy if: (a) the drug has been legally obtained and is being used for the purpose for which it was prescribed or manufactured; (b) the drug is being used at the dosage prescribed or authorized; and (c) the use of the drug does not prevent the employee from safely performing the essential functions of his or her position with or without reasonable accommodation.
-TUC reserves the right to require certification that use of the drug will not impair the ability of the employee to perform his/her job properly and safely.
+The use of prescribed or over-the-counter drugs, or possession incident to such use, is not prohibited by this policy if: (a) the drug has been legally obtained and is being used for the purpose for which it was prescribed or manufactured; (b) the drug is being used at the dosage prescribed or authorized; and (c) the use of the drug does not prevent the employee from safely performing the essential functions of their position with or without reasonable accommodation.
+TUC reserves the right to require certification that use of the drug will not impair the ability of the employee to perform their job properly and safely.